 copy to branch that line to some new location

-, the externals
+/branches/my-branch, the externals

 definitions on items in your new branch will still refer to

-versioned resources in /trunk
+versioned resources in /trunk.
+Be aware,

 too, that if you need to re-parent your working copy (using